denis-torre/qibs-crispr-workshop/README.md

 ![FastQC Report Example](images/fastqc-1.png)
 ![FastQC Report Example](images/fastqc-2.png)
+![FastQC Report Example](images/fastqc-3.png)
 By inspecting the per base sequence content plot, we can observe how the nucleotide distribution varies across the length of the reads.
-In CRISPR screen data, we often see a non-random distribution of nucleotides at the start of the reads due to the presence of sequencing adapters:
+In CRISPR screen data, we often see a non-random distribution of nucleotides at the start of the reads due to the presence of sequencing adapters.
-![FastQC Report Example](images/fastqc-3.png)

 Here, we can observe strong biases in the first 25 bases, which correspond to the sequencing adapters.
 The following 20 bases show a more balanced nucleotide distribution, which is expected for the gRNA sequences.
 Lastly, the final bases again show biases due to the presence of trailing adapter sequences.
 These adapters need to be removed before proceeding with downstream analysis.